 The healing process is usually a long-term and the memory of a bereavement will last a lifetime.
 It is important to remember this at any transitional time in the pupil’s school career.
 As there currently can’t be normal funeral services, wakes or gatherings after the funeral at the moment, it’s even more important that the children are encouraged to be part of whatever it is the family are doing to remember their special person.
 Perhaps they could be involved in designing a gathering that can be organised at a later date to remember their special person when more people can be present.

 However, at this time, when ‘community’ is the people living in your home, a broader understanding of community will be rather challenging to address until the day when we can once again be together in our school and church communities.
 It could be helpful therefore for school staff to start to plan an act of worship to cover the months since the school has been semi-closed as many of the pupils / students and staff may know someone who has been affected by the Coronavirus.
 This could be publicised in the school’s newsletter and on their website, so if pupils would like to add their thoughts and ideas to the formation of this act of worship they have the opportunity.

 Some schools may also find it appropriate to identify and area in the school which could become a safe space for pupils to go to.
 They could involve the pupils (virtually) with this too.
 They might also find it appropriate to hold a collection when the pupils all return to school and from that they could plant a tree or add a feature to the outside space so that their special person or people can still be part of school life and conversations.

-A Christian based organisation that has a helpful short film to support others who are bereaved
+At a Loss is a Christian based organisation that has a helpful short film to support others who are bereaved.

 CBN supports professionals working with bereaved children and young people.
 The website includes lots of helpful information including resources which can be used to support children.